Timon-R/TRA420_Modeling_2025/docs/air_pollution.md

 - `country_weights`: accepts `equal` (default) or a mapping `{Country name: weight}`.
   Values are normalised automatically.
 Per-pollutant `country_weights` override the module-level weights.
+- `electricity_share`: scalar fraction applied to every country, or a mapping `{Country: share, default: 0.07}`.
+Shares are clamped to `[0, 1]`.
+The default of **0.07** matches Comply or Close's estimate that coal-fired electricity accounts for ≈2,167 out of 30,010 annual pollution deaths across the Western Balkans and remains consistent with EEA's *Every Breath We Take* source decomposition (≈40% transport, ≈50% households/businesses, ≈10% other).
 - `relative_risk` and `reference_delta` can be replaced by `beta` if a slope is known directly.
 - `baseline_deaths` can be specified per pollutant and/or at the module level.